fleetdm/fleet/docs/1-Deployment/(d)-Example-deployment-scenarios.md

 If you select "Fetch Kolide Certificate", your browser will download the appropriate file to your downloads directory (to a file probably called `localhost-8080.pem`).
 Copy this file to your CentOS host at `/var/osquery/server.pem`.

 You can also select "Reveal Secret" on that modal and the enrollment secret for your Fleet instance will be revealed.
-Copy that text and create a file with it's contents:
+Copy that text and create a file with its contents:

 ```
 echo 'LQWzGg9+/yaxxcBUMY7VruDGsJRYULw8' | sudo tee /var/osquery/enroll_secret